nagytimi85/zettelkasten/content/zettels/4a1-harari-calls-it-a-magic-trick-how-believers-swap-versions-of-god-so-god-can-serve-their-agenda.md

 # Related

 - Harari describes two very distinct and contradictory versions of God in this chapter.
 I call them the god of the campfire and the god of the burning pyre. [[4a1a-i-call-harari-s-two-gods-the-god-of-the-campfire-and-the-god-of-the-burning-pyre]]
-- Harari says in Sapiens, that our stories (including myths like God) are so essential to our human nature, that without stories, we wouldn't be human
+- Harari says in Sapiens, that our stories (including myths like God) are so essential to our human nature, that without stories, we wouldn't be human. [[5b1-stories-are-so-essential-that-without-it-we-wouldn-t-even-be-human-harari-says]]
 - Harari shows in Sapiens, how gods and God grew together with humanity - from local spirits to a universal, world-dominating One God.

 ---